SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_Activities.md

 You can create different types of activities, depending on your final objective.
 Not all possible activities are always described.
 The steps required to develop each activity are detailed below.

 > [!NOTE]
-> In case resource management is not required, you should use script tasks instead of resource tasks if at all possible, as this will decrease implementation and configuration efforts.
+> In case resource management is not required, use script tasks instead of resource tasks if at all possible, as this will decrease implementation and configuration efforts.

 ## Script Tasks